Hermann Kreutzer: Political tensions in the Soviet occupation zone

 On 1 May 1946, Hermann Kreutzer and Dorothée "Dorle" Fischer attended the first political rally in Saalfeld of the new Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) in the main square at Saalfeld.
 The two of them had been friends since before the memorable occasion in 1933 when, aged 9 and 10, they had celebrated Hitler's successes by together discovering Kreutzer's uncle's wine collection.
 As the meeting in the square progressed, Dorle suggested the two of them should leave in case events turned ugly.
-But Kreutzner's opposition to National Socialism would never translate into opposition to military values of honour, courage and loyalty.
+But Kreutzer's opposition to National Socialism would never translate into opposition to military values of honour, courage and loyalty.
 He was loyal to the Social Democratic Party.
 So at night, with others, he now began to make his way through the streets of the town, sticking to the walls posters condemning the merger of the Communist and Social Democratic parties.
 He would pass information about the party merger and the arrests being made in order to enforce it through the still porous border West Berlin-based press contacts.
 He argued openly with the SPD regional party president, Heinrich Hoffmann, who had endorsed the merger.
 Kreutzer also maintained contacts from his Saalfeld home-base with the so-called SPD East Offices in West Berlin and Hanover, set up by leaders of the forcibly merged SPD from the Soviet occupation zone, who moved to the west because they wanted no part in the merger.
 The only place in the whole of Germany where it had been possible to hold a genuine member's vote among SPD members about the proposed party merger had been in West Berlin, where the idea was rejected by 82% of those voting.)